dissectlab/XR-CNSM2025/README.md

 The file: misreport\_all\_datasets.zip contains separate directories for 4 different scenarios of attack parameters discussed in the paper, used to train the system.

+The file: align-logs.py contains the code for aligning all raw logs for switches into a common dataset according to timestamps.

+The file: augment-features.py contains the code for augmenting the aligned dataset and creating enhanced features for the dataset.

 The file: training\_code.ipynb contains the training code.